 Elizabeth Fort, Co.
 Cork

 Elizabeth Fort dates to the early 17th century.
 The fort has played a hugely important role in Cork city since then.
-One of 2 properties available as self-catering accommodation at this site, Garrison House sleeps 2 adults and 1 child and offers guests a unique opportunity to stay within the fort walls.
+One of 2 properties available as self-catering accommodation at this site, Garrison House (blue door) sleeps 3 people and offers guests a unique opportunity to stay within the fort walls.
 These walls offer a fantastic and panoramic view of the city below.
-The other property, Parade House, adjoins Garrison House and also sleeps 2 adults and 1 child.
+The other property, Parade House, adjoins Garrison House and also sleeps 3 people.